NetApp/harvest/docs/ontap-metrics.md

 ### node_nfs_latency

-Average latency of NFSv3 requests.
+Average latency in microseconds of NFSv3 requests.
 This counter keeps track of the average response time of NFSv3 requests.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|